stevepolitodesign/auto-unsubscribe-from-email-in-rails/README.md

 <% end %>
 ```

-## Step 5: Add Unsubscribe Link to Mailer and Prevent Delivery
+## Step 5: Add Unsubscribe Link to Mailer and Prevent Delivery if User has Unsubscribed

 ```ruby
 # app/mailers/application_mailer.rb